-After getting a clear understanding of the TIG welding without gas, some of the advantages of TIG welding without gas are given here:
+After getting a clear understanding of the TIG welding without gas, some of the tips about TIG welding, in general, are given here:

 - The welders do not need to carry large and heavy gas cylinders with them.
 In case gas is required, small-sized cylinders can be used instead of heavy ones because weight might create problems.
 Heavy cylinders weigh more than 200 pounds and it is difficult to place them on a welding cart.
 They are also hazardous and can cause a severe accident in case of falling over.

-- TIG welding without gas can produce neat welds on dirty metals.
-It can also work on rusty surfaces while TIG welding with gas isn’t favorable on rusty surfaces.
+- TIG welding with gas can produce neat welds on dirty metals.

-- The welder is unable to see into the weld pool.
+- The welder is difficult to see into the weld pool without shielding gas

-- TIG welding without gas results in hazardous smokes and fumes.
-So, ventilation is more important in this case.
+- TIG welding can result in hazardous smokes and fumes.
+So, ventilation is very important.

 - TIG welding without gas takes more time than TIG welding with Argon or Helium.

 In the final verdict, TIG welding is a very versatile process and it is extensively used in different applications.
-TIG welding without gas is a simple process and it is not restricted to professionals or beginners.
-It allows you to weld in outdoor conditions and it saves cost on gas.
 However, TIG welding without gas requires a lot of patience and practice but it can help in performing the demanding task perfectly.
 Just make sure that you use quality TIG machines like the ones from Everlast.

 Please don’t hesitate to ask any questions in the comments.
 Also, you can share the post if you have found value in it.